Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRDS/Readme.md

 - Many applications, including those built on modern serverless architectures, can have a large number of open connections to the database server and may open and close database connections at a high rate, exhausting database memory and compute resources.

 # Real-time data analytics architecture
-- Amazon RDS databases are busy places.
-- When real-time data analytics are run directly against the Amazon RDS database, it can cause latency.
-- One solution is to create an architecture that moves these records off the database for analysis.

 ![](../../7_StorageServices/assets/AWS-RDS-Stored-Procedures.png)